This post may contain affiliate or sponsored links. Please read our disclosure policy.

 - 1 (7-8 pound) spiral-sliced, bone-in half ham* – You’re looking for a fully-cooked ham (nearly all are in the grocery store) so that you can simply warm it to a safe eating temp in the slow cooker.
 We highly recommend getting a bone-in ham, as the bone adds flavor and helps keep it moist.
 If you can’t find a ham that is 7-8 pounds, we have a hack to help you still cook it in your crockpot even if it doesn’t fully fit with the lid on.
 Read on.

-- Water – This will be a key to keeping the ham moist while it slow cooks.
+- Water – This is key to keeping the ham moist while it slow cooks.

-*The hams I tested had a brining solution in them that included salt and sugar, like most store-bought hams do.
+*The hams I tested had a brining solution in them that included salt and sugar like most store-bought hams do.
+So, I did not add any additional seasoning.

 What Kind of Ham Should I Buy?